domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 If you know more, please get in touch.

 ---
 [^compiler-errors]: While I think some of the errors were some of the more cryptic ones I have seen so far, they still state fairly clearly what the problem is - if you know what they are talking about at all.
-Lifetimes and higher-ranked bounds are a tricky area to begin with, so I don't particularly fault the compiler and refrained from attributing them with things like "confusing", or "weird", or the above "cryptic" and I am not trying to summon Esteban.<a href="#fn-compiler-errors" class="footnote-backref" role="doc-backlink">↩︎</a>
+Lifetimes and higher-ranked bounds are a tricky area to begin with, so I don't particularly fault the compiler and refrained from attributing them with things like "confusing", or "weird", or the above "cryptic" and I am not trying to summon Esteban.

 [^auto-features]: It's unfortunate that the feature has to be specified even though we can (and I have) set the `required-features` for an example in `Cargo.toml`.
 You'll currently get an error from cargo that tells you to add the correct `--feature` flag if you try running the example without it, so clearly `cargo` knows what's up.
-But this is one of these issues that are a lot more difficult to actually change than it seems on the surface - if you're curious, you can check out the `cargo` issue for this at [`cargo#4663`](https://github.com/rust-lang/cargo/issues/4663). <a href="#fn-auto-features" class="footnote-backref" role="doc-backlink">↩︎</a>
+But this is one of these issues that are a lot more difficult to actually change than it seems on the surface - if you're curious, you can check out the `cargo` issue for this at [`cargo#4663`](https://github.com/rust-lang/cargo/issues/4663).

 [^bounding-the-request-type]: In the example code, I've used a slightly different signature for `request`: there, it is written as `fn request<A: Api<Request = A>>` and takes the request as an `A` instead of an `A::Request`.
 Constraining the implementation of `Api` to be implemented on the request type itself is less flexible, but allows calling `request` without specifying `A` with a turbofish (as `requester.request::<FooRequest>(req)`) because the compiler is able to infer the generic parameter from the argument type.
-But it's also a bit ugly and requires bounding `Api` itself by `Serialize`, so I'm leaving it as a footnote. <a href="#fn-bounding-the-request-type" class="footnote-backref" role="doc-backlink">↩︎</a>
+But it's also a bit ugly and requires bounding `Api` itself by `Serialize`, so I'm leaving it as a footnote.

 [^return-errors]: I'm presupposing that the logical handler is "infallible", which just means that if there _is_ an error with or while processing the request, this will be communicated to the requester via the `Reply` as opposed to having the handler fail (by allowing it to return a `Result<Reply, E>` with some error).
 Since the protocol format and also (de-)serialization are handled by our API, any remaining error can only be a logical one.
-When implementing `Api`, this can be represented by making `Reply` be a `Result<T>`, using an `enum FooReply` as the `Reply` type that contains an `InvalidRequest` variant, or similar. <a href="#fn-return-errors" class="footnote-backref" role="doc-backlink">↩︎</a>
+When implementing `Api`, this can be represented by making `Reply` be a `Result<T>`, using an `enum FooReply` as the `Reply` type that contains an `InvalidRequest` variant, or similar.

 [^serialize]: This is not the case for `Serialize`.
 When you serialize a type to some format, you probably intend to send the resulting bytes somewhere else, e.g. over the network to make a web request.
-It would be of little use to be able to borrow from the Rust type from within the serialized bytes, and besides you cannot serialize to a single byte buffer or string of which only a subsection is a reference to the original type and the rest is owned bytes, so `serde` doesn't support it. <a href="#fn-serialize" class="footnote-backref" role="doc-backlink">↩︎</a>
+It would be of little use to be able to borrow from the Rust type from within the serialized bytes, and besides you cannot serialize to a single byte buffer or string of which only a subsection is a reference to the original type and the rest is owned bytes, so `serde` doesn't support it.

-[^named-block-lifetimes]: No, [`label-break-value`](https://github.com/rust-lang/rfcs/pull/2046) doesn't count here. <a href="#fn-named-block-lifetimes" class="footnote-backref" role="doc-backlink">↩︎</a>
+[^named-block-lifetimes]: No, [`label-break-value`](https://github.com/rust-lang/rfcs/pull/2046) doesn't count here.

 [^api-name]: If the underlying protocol supports it, the API (as well as the service) could also be identified by a numeric ID or some other, more compact identifier.
-I'll stick to string names here, though, since it makes the examples more readable. <a href="#fn-api-name" class="footnote-backref" role="doc-backlink">↩︎</a>
+I'll stick to string names here, though, since it makes the examples more readable.

 [^explicit-trait]: Note that there is no way to do this with the original bound of `H: for<'de> FnMut(A::Request<'de>) -> A::Reply`.
 There is simply no place in the syntax where we could even _state_ an associated type.
-This might already give you an idea of how well this is going to turn out... <a href="#fn-explicit-trait" class="footnote-backref" role="doc-backlink">↩︎</a>
+This might already give you an idea of how well this is going to turn out...